fvanzani/soisy-magento-openmage/README.md

 - Magento  1.9.4.5 (with php 5.6)
 - OpenMage 19.4.x (with php 7.2)
+- OpenMage 20.x (with php 8.2)

-The module should be compatible also with magento >= 1.9.1 and openmage 20.x
+The module should be compatible also with magento >= 1.9.1

  Installation Instructions
 -------------------------